 Have you ever wondered what it feels like to truly sit in the lap of luxury?
-You’ll know after a three-hour lunch at Brasserie 1930, the elegant hotel restaurant on the ground floor of the new Capella Hotel on Bridge Street.
+You’ll know after a three-hour lunch at Brasserie 1930, the elegant hotel restaurant on the ground floor of Capella Hotel on Bridge Street.

-They’ve taken a fully immersive approach here, gathering everything decorative, shiny and delightful and scattering it artfully across the former Department of Education building.
+They’ve taken a fully immersive approach at the Capella, gathering everything decorative, shiny and delightful and scattering it artfully across the former Department of Education building.
 There are towering verdant green walls in the atrium; lampshades that open and close gently overhead like jellyfish in a tropical aquarium; and textural art – ceramics, wire sculpture, textile art – around every corner.
 The lobby alone is its own gallery tour for visitors staying in the tastefully appointed rooms above.
 Of course, if you want to level-up a staycation, eschew the flights and bankroll a $690 a night deluxe room here instead and you can pretend you’re the heir to a media empire for 48 hours.

-Things get even more luxurious in the bistro dining room.
+Things are also luxurious in the bistro dining room.
 It’s less towering marble colonnades and chandeliers and more quiet luxury homewares that you’ll want to add to your fantasy renovation Pinterest board.
 They ticked all the boxes on the high-life shopping list: checkerboard marble tiles, glossy hardwood, monochromatic hand-built ceramics, buttery leather, and then a few cheeky pops of colour to remind you that even dining at the black tie end of town is still supposed to be fun.
 You’ll find yourself wondering if you could find room for a custom Georgia Bisley wall hanging, and maybe a hot pink pendant light at your place.
 Of course, it’s the rare person who actually needs a personal cheese trolley in their home, but that won’t stop you coveting the beautiful timber display case on wheels that keeps the Riverina blue, Swiss gruyere, and Bay of Fires cheddar at perfect eating temperature.

 When it comes to ordering, prepare to go big and go home filled to the gunwales.
 Mains start around $50, with a fancy vegetarian plate starring a wintery mix of Kent pumpkin, kale, shallots and pepitas, but you can take your meal all the way to the penthouse suite right off the bat with a Southern rock lobster split and grilled with finger lime and tarragon.